discdiver/pachy-vid/example.md

 $ pachctl get-file images_pipeline master buck_bunny/buck_bunnyframe1.jpg | open -f -a /Applications/Preview.app
 ```

-Or, in the Pachyderm dashboard, you can navigate to the output files from your commit and preview or download your images.
+Alternatively, in the Pachyderm dashboard, you can navigate to the output files from your commit and preview or download your images.

 ![Screenshot](images/ss21.png)